sdporres/fealtyweb/_drafts/Alpha-1-announcement.md

 ```

 ## Characters
 Characters execute your will in the Kingdom Game.
-They can lead Troops to Siege and Attack your enemies.
+They can Siege and Attack enemies, and Annex neutral settlements.

 ### Actions
 In this alpha we have a basic set of actions characters can perform with settlements and other characters.